-Follow these steps:

-- 1. If you have not already obtained and installed a VxVM 3.2 license key, do so now.
-See "Obtain a License Key" on page 7 for details. - 2.
-If any of the file systems /, /usr, /var, /opt, /export/home, /var/adm or /usr/kvm are defined on volumes, make sure that at least one plex for each of those volumes is created from a single subdisk that begins on a cylinder boundary. - This makes these file systems accessible during the upgrade process by temporarily converting file systems on volumes back to using direct disk partitions.
+- 1. If you have not already obtained and installed a VxVM 3.5 license key, do so now.
+See "Product Licensing" on page 7 for details. - 2.
+If any of the file systems /, /usr, /var, /opt, /export/home, /var/adm or /usr/kvm are defined on volumes, make sure that at least one plex for each of those volumes is created from a single subdisk that begins on a cylinder boundary.

+This makes these file systems accessible during the upgrade process by temporarily converting file systems on volumes back to using direct disk partitions.
 Solaris requires that disk partitions start on cylinder boundaries.
 The upgrade scripts automatically convert file systems on volumes back to using regular disk partitions, as necessary.
-If the upgrade scripts detect any problems (such as lack of cylinder alignment), they display an explanation of the problem and the upgrade does not proceed. - 3.
-If any of the documentation, developer kit, or manual page packages are to be installed, the directory /opt must exist, be writable, and must not be a symbolic link.
-This is because the volumes not temporarily converted by the upgrade_start will be unavailable during the upgrade process.
-If you have a symbolic link from /opt to one of the unconverted volumes, the symbolic link will not function during the upgrade and items in /opt will not be installed. - 4.
-Boot the system using the following command.
-Note that this starts the system in single-user mode.
+If the upgrade scripts detect any problems (such as lack of cylinder alignment), they display an explanation of the problem and the upgrade does not proceed.

+- Note If any of the documentation, developer kit, or manual page packages are to be installed, the directory /opt must exist, be writable, and must not be a symbolic link.
+This is because the volumes not temporarily converted by the upgrade\start will be unavailable during the upgrade process.
+If you have a symbolic link from /opt to one of the unconverted volumes, the symbolic link will not function during the upgrade and items in /opt will not be installed. - 3.
+Bring the system down to single-user mode using the following command:

-5. Load and mount the CD-ROM by starting the volmgt daemon.
-After starting the daemon, the path is /cdrom/CD_name.
+4. Load and mount the CD-ROM by starting the volmgt daemon.
+After starting the daemon, the path is /cdrom/CD\name.

-'''

 /etc/init.d/volmgt start

-'''